 Problems You Can’t Solve Alone

-A trapped air pocket, strangely broken loose heel, arch support or other problem could all cause an annoying squeak, without leaving you many options to fix it.
+A trapped air pocket, strangely broken loose heel, arch support, or other problem could all cause an annoying squeak, without leaving you many options to fix it.
 In this case, a shoe repair shop will be able to assist you in getting rid of the noise.
-Most good cobblers will be able to eliminate any sounds emanating from a good pair of dress shoes, especially if they are made from leather.
+Most good cobblers will be able to eliminate any sounds emanating from a good pair of dress shoes, especially if they’re made from leather.

 Most shoes with synthetic heels and soles cannot be easily repaired once they accrue damage, making leather soles and leather dress shoes the highly preferable option for anyone looking to make a lasting purchase.